 Anatoly: We got still, I think made the best choice of using rust as the primary language, because it's a very rich, expressive language.
 It's a modern language with a modern type system.
 What I was waiting for is effectively Armani who's this amazing developer, not part of Solana, but working in the serum ecosystem to take rust and then build the best application environment for doves.
 That happened over the last, let's say six months, we went from having people to by hand write out which accounts go where, and things like that to a very rich type system that is extremely secure, gives you effectively tight-level security, which is as good as a formally verified in your smart contract definitions.

 Interviewer: That's cool.
 I'm glad to hear it.
 With the whatever news stories in the media are, there's the talent migration from Web 2 to Web 3.
 Solana and Circle were both hiring a lot of really interesting people out of great Web 2 companies.
 I can attest that is true.
 That is happening.

 Anatoly: That is the biggest shift from last year is that how many hires we're seeing coming out of Google, Facebook these big, big companies?

 Interviewer: Absolutely.
 We're seeing the at every level from individual engineers to senior leaders to everything.
 I think that's a really huge leading indicator of how big this is going to be because I think we're all aspiring to build the next great internet projects.
 On that note, I think one of the things that people are paying attention to are when some mainstream company, I hate to use that phrase, but some mainstream company decides we're going to do something and we're going to do it on X platform or this platform.
-We're seeing that Coachella or whatever with Solana and FTX obviously as well.
+We're seeing that Coachella or whatever with Solana obviously as well.

 You probably know about a lot of stuff that you can't talk about or whatever but are there categories like that where you're getting surprised or whatever, where there's just developers or companies that are like, we did the research and here's how we're thinking about this.